Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Published February 18, 2020.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Easy whole roast chicken is the perfect weeknight or weekend 3 ingredient meal that is extremely tender, juicy and flavorful.
+Easy whole roast chicken is the perfect weeknight or weekend 3-ingredient meal that is exceptionally tender, juicy, and flavorful.

 Do You Need Butter or Oil to Roast Chicken

 Believe it or not, fat is not needed to make this recipe.
 There’s enough oil in the skin of the chicken to help keep it juicy and flavorful.
 In addition, not-too-worry.
 The skin will also be plenty brown when it is done baking.

 The absolute best temperature to roast chicken is 400°.
 This will allow your chicken to be golden brown on the outside while being cooked throughout at 165° internally while being juicy.
 In addition, this temperature will allow your chicken to be done in 60 minutes.
 Here are some other temperatures that work well: